coderskamrul/product-recommendations/readme.txt

 == Description ==

-Product Recommendations Engine provides intelligent product suggestions based on your store's data.
+Product Recommendations For WooCommerce provides intelligent product suggestions based on your store's data.
 The plugin analyzes customer behavior and purchase patterns to recommend relevant products, helping increase sales and improve customer experience.

 **Key Features:**